American Express Business Loans Review

 American Express is a financial service company based in New York City.
-You’ve probably heard of their charge cards.
-What you may not know is that they provide a number of other financial services, including loans to businesses.
+You’ve probably heard of the company’s charge cards.
+What you may not know is that American Express provides a number of other financial services, including loans to businesses.

 Table of Contents

 These are the preferred prerequisites to qualify for funding through Amex:

 |Personal Credit Score:||Unknown|

 You’ll also need to be an American Express business credit card holder for Working Capital and Business Loans.
 For Merchant Financing, you’ll need to accept American Express cards.
 Depending on the product, you may also need to do at least $12,000 in card-based sales annually.

 Here are the terms for Amex’s Merchant Financing loans: